microsoft/sarif-tutorials/docs/Introduction.md

 We'll learn later that the answer to most of these questions is "to support more advanced scenarios".

-## <a id="dont-panic"></a>Don't panic!
+## <a id="plan"></a>The plan for these tutorials

+Now that we have a little background, let's dive into the format.
+We'll explore the basic concepts first, then move on to more advanced concepts.

-As we said earlier, SARIF is a large, powerful format that addresses the needs of sophisticated tools of many kinds.
+As I've said, SARIF is a large, powerful format that addresses the needs of sophisticated tools of many kinds.

 But if you're a tool author, your tool probably needs to produced only a small subset of the information that SARIF can represent.
 (In fact, many of the properties in the simple example above are optional, but I wanted to show you the output of